zng-ui/zng/TODO/_current.md

-* Capture lazy subscriptions, so that we don't keep registering vars every deinit/init.
 * Implement node that samples the line height of text without the full weight of `text!`.
     - `text::line_placeholder(width)`, only depends on the context font, size and line-height vars.
 * Refactor `wrap::lazy_node` to support a sample node, like `stack::lazy_sample`.